cursorweb/Asula-Lang/README.md

 `super` and `self` are automatically defined 'variables' you can use.

 ## Control Flow
-You can either use ternary or if statements, however, unline europa, if statements are not expressions.
+You can either use ternary or if statements, however, unlike europa, if statements are not expressions.
 ```
 var a(5), b(6)

-if a > b
+if (a > b)
     print("a > b")
-elif a < b
+elif (a < b)
     print('a < b')
 else
     print("a = b")